 Income you received as a retired partner under a written partnership plan that provides lifelong periodic retirement payments if you had no other interest in the partnership and did not perform services for it during the year.

 Income from real estate rentals if you did not receive the income in the course of a trade or business as a real estate dealer.
-Report this income in Part IV if you and your spouse made an election to be taxed as a qualified joint venture.
+Report this income in Part IV if you and your spouse made an election to be taxed as a QJV.

 Income from farm rentals (including rentals paid in crop shares) if, as landlord, you did not materially participate in the production, or management of the production, of farm products on the land.
 See chapter 12 of Pub.
 225 for details.

-Payments you receive from the Conservation Reserve Program if you are receiving social security benefits for retirement or disability.
+Payments you receive from the Conservation Reserve Program (CRP) if you are receiving social security benefits for retirement or disability.
 Deduct these payments on line 1b of Part V.